Contextual onboarding is the unspoken hero in successful onboarding.

 What is contextual onboarding?

-Contextual onboarding guides users through a new platform with the help of messaging, hints, and features within the user’s journey.
+Contextual onboarding guides users through a new platform using messaging, hints, and features within the user’s journey.

-The goal of contextual onboarding is to help users during their onboarding journey through supportive information and content using tooltips and hints.
+The goal of contextual onboarding is to help users during their onboarding journey by providing supportive information and content, such as tooltips and hints.

 This allows users to onboard at their own pace and tailored to their individual needs.
 By doing so, users avoid feeling overwhelmed by learning about too many features at once.

 For example, let’s say you’re about to use an online shopping platform for the first time.
-Instead of showing you how to list, buy, change, and add items to a favorite list, it only shows the most relevant features to the user.
-This avoids overwhelm and serves to tailor the onboarding journey to different user goals.
+Instead of showing you how to list, buy, change, and add items to a favorite list, the platform only shows the most relevant features to the user.
+This avoids overwhelm and helps tailor the onboarding journey to different user goals.

-Contextual onboarding gives helpful tips for the particular goal of a user.
-In this case, the goal could be to “sell clothing items”.
+Contextual onboarding gives helpful tips for a user’s particular goal.
+In this case, the goal could be to “sell clothing items.”

 Therefore, hints would show the upload button, descriptions, and steps to upload.

-With tailored hints that accompany a user throughout the platform, users get the information to succeed, without feeling overwhelmed.
+With tailored hints that accompany users throughout the platform, users get the information they need to succeed without feeling overwhelmed.

 Benefits of contextual onboarding

 Users prefer to learn a platform independently and at their own pace.
-This is because it gives users the autonomy to navigate a platform (with support) without feeling like they’re being pushed or influenced into using an app.
+This gives users the autonomy to navigate a platform (with support) without feeling like they’re being pushed or influenced into using an app.

 As a result, contextual and self-serve guidance has a 123% higher completion rate than onboarding based on tours.